michaeluno/admin-page-framework/readme.txt

 == Changelog ==

 = 3.6.4 =
+- Added the `APFL_SILENT_MODE` constant to the loader plugin that toggle the visuals of the loader admin pages.
 - Fixed an issue that a column data were not updated right away when the user uses Quick Edit in a post listing table of a post type.
 - Changed the class names in the framework hook names to get backslashes converted to underscores to avoid invalid characters in callback method names.